Maine Coon Cat: Complete Breed Guide

 Some common health concerns include:

-To address spinal muscular atrophy, genetic testing is available, enabling breeders to identify and avoid breeding cats that are either affected or carry the gene.
-Responsible Maine Coon cat breeders ensure that their adult cats undergo health screenings for these and other potential issues before proceeding with breeding.
+Genetic testing can help tackle spinal muscular atrophy.
+This allows breeders to spot and avoid breeding cats that have the condition or carry the gene.
+Responsible Maine Coon breeders make sure their adult cats receive health checks for this and other possible issues before breeding.

 Nutrition for Maine Coon Cats